smtilson/emmetts_national_treasures/progress.md

 ## Planning/To-Do's

 - Translation?
 Django has a tool for this, and so does react, I guess I would need to do both.
+- Need to add tests that the tokens are working correctly.

 ## Branches